wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

    Now you are ready to observe the logs and see the message received by the integration component.

     !!! info
-         Our containerized Python app creates the **TestQueue** in the RabbitMQ queues once it is connected successfully.
+         The containerized Python app creates the **TestQueue** in the RabbitMQ queues once it is connected successfully.
 If you cannot see this queue in the queue list of your RabbitMQ instance, the app is most likely not connected correctly.

 2. Go to the **iPaaS** profile and click the `MQTT listener` component you created.